lanru2001/BUILD-A-PYTHON-FLASK-APP-AND-DEPLOY-WITH-EKS/README.md

 Flask reads HTML files from a directory called templates and reads assets like your CSS, Javascript and images from the static directory.
 Create templates and static directories inside our my_flask_app directory: mkdir templates static
+Create a new file in the templates directory and name it home.html.

+create a route and function to serve our HTML file.
+To serve HTML files in flask, we will import and use a Flask function called render_template.